 Forming a company is so easy, maybe £20 to an online company formation agent and it’s done.
 Unfortunately many people don’t realise the responsibilities that come along with it.
 Limited Companies can be extremely useful, but don’t set one up until you’ve considered your situation fully and are sure it’s the right move.

-Maslins offer complete accounting solutions for Limited Companies across the UK from £99+VAT/month.
+Maslins offer complete accounting solutions for Limited Companies across the UK.
 Take a look at our limited company accountancy packages.